 More than 116cc / 28 to 84” |

-Everything needs to fit together as designed by the engineers.
-When your chainsaw is setup correctly it will feel balanced in your hands.
-If your saw feels awkward or heavily weighted to one side then you probably have the wrong setup, or you’ve purchased a cheap chainsaw.
-This is one of the reasons why we recommend people stick to reputable brands.
-A properly engineered chainsaw will be balanced and easy for you to handle.
+All parts must fit together as the designers intended.
+When your chainsaw is set up correctly, it will feel balanced in your hands.
+If your saw feels off-balance or heavily weighted to one side, you likely have an incorrect setup, or you’ve purchased a low-quality chainsaw.
+This is why we recommend sticking to well-known brands.
+A well-designed chainsaw will be balanced and easy to handle.

-For example, if you’ve determined you need a 24″ gas chainsaw because you want to fell 20″ trees on a regular basis, the table indicates that you’ll need a minimum of a 60cc engine driving the bar & chain.
-From the same information you can deduce that you might want a little more power to drive a 24″ bar and chain to run it optimally — especially if you’ll be felling hardwood trees.
-Stick to what the manufacturer recommends in the manual.
+For example, if you’ve decided that you need a 24″ gas chainsaw to regularly cut down 20″ trees, the table suggests that you’ll need at least a 60cc engine to power the bar & chain.
+From this, you can deduce that you might want a bit more power to optimally run a 24″ bar and chain — especially if you’ll be cutting down hardwood trees.
+Always adhere to the manufacturer’s recommendations in the manual.

 Best Small Gas Chainsaw